Meet Your New Partner: OSCR360 for Environmental Safety

-Experienced OSCR user, John Dobies, discusses how OSCR360 assists with documenting hunting related shooting incidents and hunting accidents.
+Experienced OSCR user, John Dobies, discusses how OSCR360 assists with documenting hunting related shooting incidents and hunting scenes.

-The OSCR360 desktop software is flexible and easy to use.
-Easily add in ancillary evidence files and sketches.
-Hear how John Dobies, NYS DEC Investigator (Ret.) used OSCR360 to add in sketches of a hunting accident.
+The OSCR360 desktop software is fast, flexible and easy to use.
+IEnvironmental Safety Investigators can add in ancillary evidence files and sketches.
+Hear how John Dobies, NYS DEC Investigator (Ret.) used OSCR360 for a courtroom/grand jury presentation by creating a virtual walk though of the scene.

 NYS DEC Investigator (Ret.)